Edward Beiner

 Speeding up the process of creative concept development

-before the testing stage
+Developing and refining multiple design iterations before the testing stage

 We then wasted no time in getting stuck into design - creating and testing dozens of styles and designs while iterating in partnership with the client.
 In Stage 2 of the design development, we explored four options for displaying content on the homepage and product page.
 Option 1 separated the eye exam and events cards, while Option 2 presented all information on a single screen, closely resembling the current layout.
 Option 3 further divided the homepage into subsections, highlighting additional information categories, and Option 4 emphasized each area by enlarging the categories.
 After reviewing these options, we decided to move forward with Option 2, as it offered the most streamlined and user-friendly approach for skimming through content.

-STAGE 2 - User Testing
+STAGE 2 - USER TESTING

 Assessing the effectiveness